 Managerial Legend Gustáv Sebes and the Birth of 'Modern Football'

-But above it all, the theme of all Sebes' goals were human relationships who learned to see his experiments making flourish a rejuvenated football culture as though football was a body of truths he needed to unearth.
-It is there a story that has the re-birth of football everywhere in view which would admit the whole triumphant answer for the sport, make Hungarian football delightfully enhanced and be the sport's measure of all things.
+But above it all, the theme of all Sebes' goals were human relationships who learned to see his experiments making flourish a rejuvenated football culture as though the sport was a body of truths he needed to unearth.
+It is there a story that has the post-war re-birth of the game everywhere in view which would admit the whole triumphant answer, make Hungarian national football delightfully enhanced and be the sport's measure of all things.

-Sebes composed his new movement governed by the idea that a communal solving of players equally sharing in the ball's forward propagation then dovetailing all players into defense when needed for a mutual advantage would stand as an advance for football.
+Sebes composed his new movement governed by the idea that a communal solving of players equally sharing in the ball's forward propagation then dovetailing all players into defense when needed for a mutual advantage would stand as an advance.
 He played freely around with experiments, forcing his mind through channels of deductions that drove him to work and rework the game's dialogue for rhythmical perfection.
-Logically with a dose of reform motive, football, according to Sebes, can probably best be discovered through its activity form where attack and defense were mutually intelligible in one unifying operation.
-Sebes fathered the theory that it would be this fusion of tactics suggested by the mutual reinforcing dependence of attack and defense that were all of a piece were worked out sometime between 1948 and 1950 by the "father of modern football", Gustáv Sebes, during a doctrinaire and the most extravagant and cavalier age of football.
+Logically with a dose of reform motive, soccer, according to Sebes, can probably best be discovered where attack and defense were mutually reinforcing with the team all of a piece.

 Most of all, Sebes needed the right available players to make it work.
-To help start and best articulate that quest, he required the right local and national political permissions to lure into two club centers (Honvéd and MTK) to anchor the very best Hungarian football had to offer as a testing place, thereby binding them firmly to his cause by gathering them together in a group of unparalleled amplitude and forming them into a poised athletic ensemble.
+To help start that quest, he required the right local and national political permissions to house into two club centers (Budapest Honvéd and MTK) to anchor the very best Hungarian sport had to offer as a testing place, thereby binding them firmly to his cause by gathering them together in a group of unparalleled amplitude and forming them into a poised athletic ensemble.
 These liaisons and rich connections from Honvéd and MTK made the nucleus of the national team which was a finishing school for all graces of body and mind.
 Here knowledge is mastery of technique and craft, talents and the limits of physical capacities were harmonized in actual creative activities and freed a gallery of distinct, worldly, vivid individuals who became the worthiest players in the world.
-Clearly such a galaxy of talent, working at a level just short of supreme, has held the stage ever since.

-This team were garlanded in patriotic odes and contemporary music honoring the wisdom and just design of the socialist system and were shown in cinema theaters playing in faraway places or at home that ennobled the ideal persons.
 Whether the communist authorities admitted it or not, the team was authentically a vintage Hungarian one.
-Most all of the players grew up and took up their careers playing in a free Royal Hungary during the powerful regency of Admiral Miklos Horthy or during the brief budding of democracy right after the war, but it was thoroughly socialist in formulation after 1949 that says much about the measure of Sebes' strength of inheritance.
+Most all of the players grew up and took up their careers playing in a free Royal Hungary during the powerful regency of Admiral Miklós Horthy or during the brief budding of democracy right after the war, but it was thoroughly socialist in formulation after 1949 that says much about the measure of Sebes' strength of inheritance.
+The team were garlanded in patriotic odes and contemporary music honoring the wisdom and just design of the socialist system and were shown in cinema theaters playing in faraway places or at home that ennobled the ideal persons in the working class system.

 For a start, the attack that was enlivened with the players swinging in free-flowing style toward opponents' goal did not liken to a ' line formation ' but laid down a more fluid checkered pattern where space was created to play the ball into by changing lane assignments to find perfect pieces of land and to fabricate confusion that was simply about twenty years ahead of its time: for example if Kocsis drifted wide Bozsik moved into the center, if the right-winger Budai moved inside then defending right-back Buzánszky overlapped Budai's original position, if Hidegkuti advanced upfield, Puskás dropped back and so on, and in this way with its striking degree of overlap prefaced the first edition of "Total Football".